High-Rate-SHM-Working-Group/Dataset-6-DROPBEAR_data/README.md

 1. Dataset 7 - 15Jan2020
 1. Dataset 8 - 21May2019
 1. Dataset 9 – 23July2019 and 25July2019
-1. Data for Setup 9 contains large volume of high-speed videos.
-Due to space limit on GitHub, Dataset 9 is housed separately through the Box link below.
-Please contact ywang-structures@hotmail.com if you have difficulty accessing. https://gatech.box.com/s/rmqxzc9clo0h9nam1xqm8ipbp9y2vbrh
+1. Data for Setup 9 contains a large volume of high-speed videos.
+Due to the space limit on GitHub, Dataset 9 is housed separately through the Box link below.
+Please contact ywang-structures@hotmail.com if you have difficulty accessing it. https://gatech.box.com/s/rmqxzc9clo0h9nam1xqm8ipbp9y2vbrh